Lost in Backpropagation: The LM Head is a Gradient Bottleneck: Experimental setups

 \subsection{Pretraining Experiments}

 We report hyperparameters for our pretraining experiments in \Cref{tab:gpt_bottleneck_hyperparams}.
-We perform the decay phase of the WSD schedule at 3 intermediate steps: \begin{itemize} \item After $\num{80000}$ operations, where we decay for 5000 steps; \item After $\num{120000}$ operations, where we decay for 10000 steps; \item After $\num{170000}$ operations, where we decay for 10000 steps. \end{itemize} We adjust the decay length to remain within a 5-10\% ratio of the total training steps.
+We perform the decay phase of the WSD schedule at 3 intermediate steps: \begin{itemize} \item After $\num{80000}$ steps, where we decay for 5000 steps; \item After $\num{120000}$ steps, where we decay for 10000 steps; \item After $\num{170000}$ steps, where we decay for 10000 steps. \end{itemize} We adjust the decay length to remain within a 5-10\% ratio of the total training steps.
 For every model, the decay phase is performed on the same data as the stable phase.
-We observe considerable performance gains during the decay phase, as reported in \citet{hu2024minicpm}.
+We observe considerable performance gains during the decay phase, as reported in~\citet{hu2024minicpm}.